GamerdingerA/agamerdinger/content/teaching/virksomhedsstrategi/introduction/index.en.markdown

 #### 1.3.1 Summary statistics

-The data set `den17` has 56,849 rows of individuals and 17 columns.
+The data set `den` has 56,849 rows of individuals and 17 columns.

 ```r